twbs/bootstrap/site/content/docs/5.2/forms/range.md

 Create custom `<input type="range">` controls with `.form-range`.
 The track (the background) and thumb (the value) are both styled to appear the same across browsers.
 As only Firefox supports "filling" their track from the left or right of the thumb as a means to visually indicate progress, we do not currently support it.

-However, if you really want to implement it, there's a way to do it with Javascript.
-Please see our [Javascript section](#via-javascript).
+However, if you really want to implement it, there's a way to do it with JavaScript.
+Please see our [JavaScript section](#via-javascript).

 {{< example >}}
 <label for="customRange1" class="form-label">Example range</label>